 Students will prepare and present as a small group of two (2) people.
-Students may use PowerPoint, Google Slides, handouts or any other materials to assist in their presentation.
-The presentation should include a summary of the topic and it should discuss relevant Navajo Nation case law.
-The presentation should be 20 minutes long and the group should be prepared to answer questions from the class.
-There is no paper requirement for the midterm presentation.
-The written paper regarding your final presentation must be at least two (2) pages long, not including any attachments.
+Students may use PowerPoint, Google Slides, handouts, or any other materials to assist in their presentation.
+For the midterm presentation, each group will cover an area of domestic relations.
+The midterm presentation does not require a paper.
+The final presentation should include a summary of the topic and it should discuss relevant Navajo Nation case law.
+The presentation should inform the class about the Navajo Tribal law and its applicability to the Navajo Nation case law.
+The presentation should be 10-15 minutes long and the group should be prepared to answer questions from the class.
+Professional attire should be worn.
+The written paper regarding the presentation must be at least two (2) pages long, not including any attachments.
 The paper should also contain a bibliography.

 The paper should be double spaced, using APA style and a 12-point font.
 There is a paper requirement and a Powerpoint/Google Slides presentation due for the final presentation.